gautams3/tiny-differentiable-simulator/README.md

 * [nlohmann/json](https://github.com/nlohmann/json) ~3.7.3
 * [eric-heiden/cpp-base64](https://github.com/eric-heiden/cpp-base64)

+See instructions below for each package's preferred installation method

 #### libzmq
 It is recommended to install the binary packages, as shown on the [ZeroMQ README file](https://github.com/zeromq/libzmq/blob/master/README.md).